The David Nobbs Memorial Trust Comedy Writing Competition

 The David Nobbs Memorial Trust has been established by comedy producers, performers and people who knew and loved David, with the blessing of his family, to honour his memory by supporting new comedy writing in the UK.

 The contest is aimed at those early in their writing career – but it is not totally ‘open door’.
 Entrants must be able to provide a broadcast credit for their written material and accompany their entry with a 500-word Statement of Intent, describing their writing career goals.
-The winner will be announced at Craft of Comedy 2017 in Llandudno on 1st April 2017.
+The winner will be announced in August.

 Who can enter?